- 01223 328933

 "Associate to Watch" Chambers & Partners 2014

 Adrienne became a partner at Richard Buxton in October 2014, having joined the firm as a trainee in 2008.
-She has a particular interest in cases involving nature conservation, village greens and public law principles such as the need for effective consultation.
+She has a particular interest in cases involving public open space, energy infrastructure, climate change and public law principles such as the need for effective consultation.
 She became a solicitor-advocate in 2011.
+In August 2018, Adrienne relocated with her family to Vancouver Island, Canada, from where she continues to work for the firm as a consultant solicitor.

 Adrienne represented clients in Wales who succeeded in having permission quashed for a wind turbine that would have been highly visible from the Boat House where Dylan Thomas wrote many of his poems, causing serious harm to the historic and cultural landscape, R (Davies) v Carmarthenshire County Council.
 Another success is in R (Nicholson) v Allerdale Borough Council, where the High Court was persuaded that a noise condition attached to a motorsport track was unlawful in that it failed to adequately protect the public from maximum noise levels.